Geometric filtering effect in expanding Bose-Einstein condensate shells

-We plot the fractional maximal central population in Fig.~\ref{fig4} which, similarly to the phase-imprinting case, decreases monotonically with temperature.
-The effect is less pronounced with respect to Fig.~\ref{fig1}, essentially because the phase imprinting can transfer much larger populations to nonzero angular momentum modes with respect to thermally-induced case, that is limited by the Bose-Einstein distribution.
-Still, the central population decreases linearly with temperature, demonstrating also in this case the dynamical filtering effect by the curved geometry.
-Conversely, the precise measurement of the central region density in spherically-symmetric shells can enable their thermometry.
-This effect provides therefore a new tool for the experimental analyses of shell-shaped Bose-Einstein condensates.
+We plot the fractional maximal central population in Fig.~\ref{fig4} which, similarly to the phase-imprinting case, decreases with temperature.
+The effect is less pronounced with respect to Fig.~\ref{fig1}, essentially because the phase imprinting can transfer much larger populations to nonzero angular momentum modes with respect to the thermally induced case, that is limited by the Bose-Einstein distribution.
+Still, the central population decreases with temperature, demonstrating also in this case the dynamical filtering effect by the curved geometry.
+We find that the central population ratio is affected by the parameters' choice, and that it tends to decrease with lower three-dimensional gas densities in the regimes explored.
+The method presented here, therefore, enables calculating the maximal central density $P_{\text{max}}$ versus $T$ for given $R$, $l_0$, $N$, and $a$ in input.
+Conversely, the temperature of spherical shells can be deduced by comparing the measured the central region density against the simulated one, which constitutes a method for spherical shells thermometry.
+This effect provides, therefore, a tool for the experimental analyses of shell-shaped Bose-Einstein condensates.